 Facebook Clamps Down On Posts, Ads That Could Undermine U.S. Presidential Election

 Facebook says it won't accept any new political ads in the week leading up to the presidential election, one of several policies that CEO Mark Zuckerberg said will help ensure a fair election in November.
-One such measure intended to prevent election undermining involves deleting posts that claim people will get COVID-19 if they vote.
+One such measure involves deleting posts that claim people will get COVID-19 if they vote.

 "This election is not going to be business as usual," Zuckerberg said Thursday about the vote that is now two months away.
 "We all have a responsibility to protect our democracy."